 Seawall repairs at Point Gellibrand Coastal Heritage Park

-The historic seawall at Point Gellibrand Coastal Heritage Park was first constructed in the 1850s and later reconstructed.
-Many years of erosion from wind and waves have resulted in significant scouring behind the seawall, and bluestone blocks being dislodged.
+The seawall at Point Gellibrand Coastal Heritage Park was first constructed in the 1850s and later reconstructed.
+Many years of erosion from wind and waves resulted in significant scouring behind the seawall, and bluestone blocks being dislodged.

-Above: Damage to Point Gellibrand seawall.
+Pictured above: BEFORE - damage to the Point Gellibrand seawall.

 These works are being delivered through the Victorian Government’s $21 million Urban Parks Active Wellbeing Program.

-- The Department of Environment, Land, Water and Planning
+- The Department of Energy, Environment and Climate Action

 - Bunurong Land Council Aboriginal Corporation